Christ Church Ground: Host ground for touring sides

 Oxford University began playing first-class matches at the University Parks in 1881, having previously used the Magdalen Ground.
 With the University Parks being open to the public, an admission charge could not be levied for major matches.
-Therefore, the second match of the 1881 season between Oxford University and the Gentlemen of England was moved to the Christ Church Ground, where being on private land, admission could be charged.
-During the match the pitch at the Christ Church Ground was deemed dangerous, with play being halted at 3pm on the first day after Oxford's Edward Peake had injured one of the Gentlemen cricketers with a blow to the head; the match was subsequently moved back to the University Parks and restarted.
-Subsequent matches with admission on the gate were preferred to be played at the Christ Church Ground, with Oxford University first playing the touring Australians there in 1882 on a cloudy May day, though it was recorded that the attendance was poor.
+Therefore, the second match of the 1881 season between Oxford University and the Gentlemen of England was moved to the Christ Church Ground, which being private land meant an admission could be charged.
+During the match the pitch was deemed dangerous, with play being halted at 3pm on the first day after Oxford's Edward Peake had injured one of the Gentlemen batters with a blow to the head; the match was subsequently moved back to the University Parks and restarted.
+Where an admission was to levied on spectators, the Christ Church Ground became the preferred venue in Oxford.
+The Australians were the first touring team to play at the ground, doing so on a cloudy May day in 1882; it was recorded that the attendance was poor for this match.

-Two years later, Oxford recorded their first and only victory against the Australians at the Christ Church Ground, thanks in part to contributions from Tim O'Brien (92), Hugh Whitby (8 for 82), and E. W. Bastard (5 for 44).
-The Australians returned to the ground against Oxford as part of their 1886 tour, in what was a low-scoring match where neither side managed to pass more than 70 runs in an innings; the match was notable for Fred Spofforth's 15 wickets in the match, including 9 for 18 in the Oxford first innings.
-Surrey were the first county opposition to be hosted at the ground in 1892, when they played Oxford University; the Christ Church Ground was again the preferred venue in Oxford in order to secure a gated admission, with the match being well attended.
-Later in December 1892, an association football match was held at the ground between the county football association's of Oxfordshire and Huntingdonshire, played under rain which rendered the ground "in a very bad state".
+Two years later, Oxford University recorded their first and only victory against the Australians at the Christ Church Ground, thanks in part to contributions from Tim O'Brien (92), Hugh Whitby (8 for 82), and E. W. Bastard (5 for 44).
+The Australians returned to the ground against Oxford as part of their 1886 tour, in what was a low-scoring match where neither side managed to pass more than 70 runs in an innings; the match was notable for Fred Spofforth's 15 wickets, including 9 for 18 in the Oxford first innings.
+Surrey were the first county opposition to be hosted at the ground in 1892, when they played Oxford University; in order to secure a gated admission the Christ Church Ground was the preferred venue, with the match being well attended.
+Later in December 1892, a football match was held there between the county football association's of Oxfordshire and Huntingdonshire, played under rain which rendered the ground "in a very bad state".